-The Kimmel Center Jazz Residency is designed to take artists and audience on a season-long journey to continue the long tradition of creating new jazz in Philadelphia.
+The Kimmel Center Jazz Residency program is designed to take artists and audiences on a season-long journey to continue the long tradition of creating new jazz in Philadelphia.

 Fostering collaborations between musicians and artists of different disciplines, the program helps musicians reach students, young adults, and newcomers to the jazz form, creating relevant jazz experiences for today.

 Structured in three phases, the Jazz Residency program includes: the Residency Kick-Off, the public workshop, the work-in-progress, and the world premiere.

 - The public workshop is the audience’s first introduction to the artist’s project, showcasing the very first musical concepts and excerpts.